Insolvency Practitioner Fees: Everything You Need To KnowDecember 12, 2019

 This type of insolvency practitioner fee relates to costs incurred by the IP, once they have taken over the estate, in doing their regulated work.
-These costs are usually dealt with in one of four ways as outlined in the Statement of Insolvency Practice: time costs, fixed fee, percentage of realisations or any combination of the three methods.
+These costs are usually dealt with in one of four ways, as outlined in the Statement of Insolvency Practice.
+These are time costs, fixed fee, percentage of realisations or any combination of the three methods.
 Whichever basis is approved, the regulations require IPs to justify in detail why they are charging this amount.

 In most circumstances (there are some exceptions, but that’s a blog for another day!) the post-appointment fee is drawn from monies recovered during the process.